uncleash/cxAsCodeDevlab/content/020-CX-As-Code-and-Terraform/30_third.md

 You may be looking at some of the resource articles, or have skipped ahead a few pages in the workshop and asked yourself "Why would I go through all of this to simply construct a skill?"

-While this workshop is intended to provide a foundational knowledge of CX as Code, the scope of CX as Code is well beyond spending 4 hours building a skill.
+While this workshop is intended to provide a foundational knowledge of CX as Code, the scope of CX as Code is well beyond spending 4 hours building a skill

-The Genesys Cloud administrative functions are designed to be incredibly simple, but there are numerous applications where CX as Code bolster and automate your administrative capabilities
+The Genesys Cloud administrative functions within the GUI are designed to be incredibly simple, but there are numerous applications where CX as Code can bolster and automate your administrative capabilities

 ### Multi-Org Configuration
-  * CX as Code allows you to build once and deploy everywhere, accelerating multi-org deployments or configuration changes
+CX as Code allows you to build once and deploy everywhere, accelerating multi-org deployments or configuration changes

 ### Ease of Administration
 CX as Code provides alleviates the need for administrators to worry about which configuration objects have what dependencies; Terraform will reference the requested resources and data sources to map out the logical order of how things need to be constructed based upon the required dependencies.